California looks to boost marijuana, block immigration jails

 He relented on those demands, agreeing to use about half of the tobacco tax money to boost payments for doctors and dentists who care for people on Medi-Cal, the state health plan for the needy.

 Brown and lawmakers also agreed to increase funding for after-school care, subsidized child care and legal assistance for immigrants facing deportation.
-They also agreed to restore full dental and eyeglass coverage for people on Medi-Cal.
+And they restored full dental and eyeglass coverage for people on Medi-Cal.

 By law, about half the budget goes to education.
 Spending on K-12 schools and community colleges is up $3.1 billion from this year, and universities are getting a funding boost tied to increasing enrollment.